 Mohammad Reza Hafezi

-In July 2008 Australian Turntables engineered, designed, manufactured and installed the world’s largest revolving restaurant at 50 metres diameter.
+In July 2008 Australian Turntables engineered, designed, manufactured and installed the world’s largest turntable as a revolving restaurant at 50 metres diameter.

 Some of the complexities included; installing a very large mechanical structure with very tight tolerances; engineering a vertical and radial support system which could withstand an earthquake measuring up to 6.5 on the richter scale, and rotate the turntable without vibration so that diners could not perceive the movement.